Children-r-Sick_1000

 Clinica_1000

-So with the help of many, Mountain of Hope Inc. was created, and raised enough money to return to build a clinic in 2001.
-Clinica Montaña de Esperanza.
-The clinic operates year round, with a doctor, a dentist, pharmacy and staff.
-Villagers who are able pay about $3 US to be treated and receive prescribed medications.
+With the help of many, Mountain of Hope Inc. was created, and enough money was raised to return to build a clinic in 2001.
+The clinic was named Clinica Montaña de Esperanza.
+The clinic operates 3 days a week, with a doctor, a dentist, and limited support staff.
+If able, villagers pay about $6 US to be treated and receive prescribed medications.

 3-Dollars_1000